uclaopt/TMAC/doc/source/optimization.rst

 Optimization
 **************
-ARock currently supports solving convex optimization problems with operator splitting methods.
+MOTAC currently supports solving convex optimization problems with operator splitting methods.
 We provided a few examples, such as gradient descent for least squares, forward-backward splitting for regularized empirical risk minimization.

 .. toctree::